muadzyamani/htx-hapticglove/README.md

 As part of staying organised, I decided to document the project.
 Documenting a project is undoubtedly a skill that I wish to enchance.
 I learnt to tell a story while relaying the details of the project.
 Sometimes as I write, I would reflect and experience a light bulb moment, a state of realisation or epiphany to a problem.

 A well-written document, included with diagrams and illustrations can go a long way to serve as a reminder for my future self, or a guide for others who wish to build on the idea.
 See my documentation [here](https://github.com/muadzyamani/htx-hapticglove/tree/main/Documentation).

+## Possible Improvements

+After working on this project, I understand that there are some possible improvements that can be made.

+### Incorporating all the electronics to be PCB-based

+A printed circuit board (PCB) that contains all the electrical components would be a great enhancement for a start.
+The overall final design would look visually appealing, a huge aesthetical improvement.
+It would also eliminate common, trivial sources of issues, such as loose wiring or contacts since copper traces are embedded into the board and components are soldered firmly.
+The circuit would be better organised, since labellings would be present on the board, allowing the user to quickly identify the components.

+This improvement is feasible and realistic.
+Some effort would be needed to draw the circuit to produce an electronic CAD model for manufacturing.
+Nonetheless, it would be another great learning opportunity.